slavpilus/picodash/README.md

 A minimalistic dashboard application for the Raspberry Pi Pico W with Pimoroni Display Pack, written in MicroPython.

+> **⚠️ WORK IN PROGRESS ⚠️**
+>
+> This project is currently under active development and is not yet fully functional.
+> The current implementation may contain bugs, incomplete features, or may not work as expected.
+> Please check back later for a stable release or feel free to contribute to its development.

 ## Hardware Requirements

 - Raspberry Pi Pico W